Structured Robust Submodular Maximization: Offline and Online Algorithms: Introduction

-There has been some prior work on online submodular function maximization that we briefly review here. \citep{streeter_etal08} study the {\it budgeted maximum submodular coverage} problem and consider several feedback cases (denote $B$ a integral bound for the budget): in the full information case, a $(1-\frac{1}{e})$-expected regret of $O(\sqrt{BT\ln n})$ is achieved, but the algorithm uses $B$ experts which may be very large.
-In a follow-up work, \citep{golovin_etal14} study the online submodular maximization problem under partition constraints, and then they generalize it to general matroid constraints.
-For the latter one, the authors present an online version of the continuous greedy algorithm, which relies on the Follow-the-Perturbed-Leader algorithm of \citep{kalai_etal05} and obtain a $(1-\frac{1}{e})$-expected regret of $O(\sqrt{T})$.
+There has been some prior work on online submodular function maximization that we briefly review here. \citet{streeter_etal08} study the {\it budgeted maximum submodular coverage} problem and consider several feedback cases (denote $B$ a integral bound for the budget): in the full information case, a $(1-\frac{1}{e})$-expected regret of $O(\sqrt{BT\ln n})$ is achieved, but the algorithm uses $B$ experts which may be very large.
+In a follow-up work, \citet{golovin_etal14} study the online submodular maximization problem under partition constraints, and then they generalize it to general matroid constraints.
+For the latter one, the authors present an online version of the continuous greedy algorithm, which relies on the Follow-the-Perturbed-Leader algorithm of \citet{kalai_etal05} and obtain a $(1-\frac{1}{e})$-expected regret of $O(\sqrt{T})$.
 Similar to this approach, our bi-criteria online algorithm will also use the Follow-the-Perturbed-Leader algorithm as a subroutine.
+Recent results on other variants of the online submodular maximization problem are studied in \citep{soma19a} and \citep{zhang_etal19}.